krame505/hardware-chess/README.md

 ## Running on an FPGA
-The design can also be run in hardware on an Arty A7 FPGA board.
+The design can also be run in hardware on an FPGA.
+Vivado constraint and project files are included for use with the Arty A7 board, however it should be possible to configure the project for other FPGAs.

 1. Install [Vivado and the Digilent board files](https://reference.digilentinc.com/vivado/installing-vivado/start).
 Note that there are multiple versions available; ensure that the installed version supports Xilinx FPGAs.
 2. Open the `hardware-chess.xpr` project file in Vivado
 3. Generate a bitstream file and program the device.
 A serial device corresponding to the FPGA board should appear, e.g. `/dev/ttyUSB1`